A Rainbow in Deep Network Black Boxes: Introduction

-\item We validate the Gaussian rainbow model for scattering networks trained on CIFAR-10.
-We verify that the weight covariances converge up to rotation when the width increases, and that the weights are approximately Gaussian.
-The weight covariances are sufficient to sample rainbow weights and define new networks that achieve comparable classification accuracy as the original trained network when the width is large enough.
-Further, we show that SGD training only updates the weight covariances while nearly preserving the white random feature initializations, suggesting a possible explanation for the Gaussian rainbow assumption in this setting.
+\item We validate empirically the stronger Gaussian rainbow model for scattering networks trained on CIFAR-10.
+We verify that the learned weights are approximately Gaussian.
+Their covariances are sufficient to sample new networks that achieve comparable classification accuracy when the width is large enough.
+Further, we show that SGD training only updates the weight covariances while nearly preserving the white random feature initializations, suggesting a possible dynamical explanation for the Gaussian rainbow assumption in this setting.

-\item We prove that equivariance to general groups can be achieved in rainbow networks with weight distributions that are invariant to the group action.
-This constraint on distributions rather than on individual neurons \citep{cohen-welling-group-equivariance,kondor-group-convolution} avoids any weight sharing or synchronizations, which are difficult to implement in biological systems. \end{itemize}
+\item We show that the weight covariances of trained deep networks are approximately low-rank, and their dimensionality can be reduced without harming performance by performing PCA on the weights.
+Further, this can be well-approximated by a PCA on the input activations.
+In the context of the Gaussian rainbow model, this shows that feature learning amounts to finding an informative subspace, which can be approximated with unsupervised information.
+More generally, these observations reveal properties of the weight distributions in trained networks that can also be of independent interest.